 Councils are required to account for pension costs to show any deficit, or surplus, on the Pension Fund in the balance sheet.
-The fund is administered by Staffordshire County Council and the actuarial valuation at 31 March 2012 showed the Council's share of the fund to be a deficit of £38.171 million, an increase in the deficit of £6.846 million over the figure for the previous year.
-This generally reflects less favourable financial assumptions made by the fund's valuers, Hymans Robertson .This is primarily as a result of falling bond yields and poor asset returns.
-The combined effect of these factors served to increase the value of the Council's share of the fund's liabilities as at 31 March 2012 and thus has had a negative impact on the Council's balance sheet position.
+The fund is administered by Staffordshire County Council and the actuarial valuation at 31 March 2013 showed the Council's share of the fund to be a deficit of £45.399 million, an increase in the deficit of £7.228 million over the figure for the previous year.
+This generally reflects less favourable financial assumptions made by the fund's valuers, Hymans Robertson .This is primarily as a result of poor asset returns.
+The combined effect of these factors served to increase the value of the Council's share of the fund's liabilities as at 31 March 2013 and thus has had a negative impact on the Council's balance sheet position.
 This has no impact on the level of Council Tax.
 The remaining deficit on the scheme will be made good by increased contributions over the remaining working life of employees as assessed by the scheme actuary.